Over 100,000 students appear for the GRE test every year in India. In 2022-23, 113,304 students took the GRE – more than in the USA that year.

-This article will cover everything you need to know about the GRE in 2024.
+This article covers everything you need to know about the GRE in 2026.

 Also Read: Top Exams For Studying Abroad [Comprehensive Guide]